 Experimental protocols shrouded in secrecy resulted in the dramatically botched executions of three men in the first seven months of 2014 alone.
 On January 16, Dennis McGuire struggled, made guttural noises, gasped for air and choked for about 10 minutes before being declared dead after Ohio subjected him to a never-before-used two-drug execution method.
 Oklahoma botched the April 29 execution of Clayton Lockett, who grimaced and writhed on the gurney, clenching his jaw and appearing to be in pain, until officials closed the curtain, called off the execution, and then declared Mr. Lockett dead of an apparent heart attack.
 Arizona's execution of Joseph Wood in July using a secret experimental drug protocol took more than two hours, during which witnesses reported that he gasped and snorted more than 600 times.

-Alabama has executed 58 people since 1976.
+Alabama has executed 66 people since 1976.
 It consistently has the nation’s highest per capita execution rate.
-Of the eight people executed in Alabama since 2010, two were “volunteers” whose mental illness led them to give up their available appeals; three were executed even though their juries or sentencing judge believed they should be sentenced to life imprisonment; one was intellectually disabled but was not allowed to present evidence that would have proved he should have been exempt from execution; and one was killed using a secret combination of drugs after the State of Alabama’s illegally-purchased drugs were confiscated by the DEA.
+Since 2010, Alabama has executed two “volunteers” whose mental illness led them to give up their available appeals; three people whose their juries or sentencing judge believed they should be sentenced to life imprisonment; and an intellectually disabled man who was not allowed to present evidence that would have proved he should have been exempt from execution.
+Evidence persists that cruelty and inhumane suffering may accompany executions carried out by lethal injection in Alabama.
+The State killed one man using a secret combination of drugs after the State of Alabama’s illegally-purchased drugs were confiscated by the DEA; in 2016, Ronald Bert Smith in Alabama clenched his fists and raised his head, then heaved, gasped, and coughed while struggling to breathe for 13 minutes after the lethal drugs were administered; and in 2019, witnesses observed disturbing evidence that Michael Brandon Samra struggled on the gurney before he died.